hrishi508/bonito/README.md

 # Bonito connection protocol

 This directory contains a Python implementation of the Bonito protocol presented in our [NSDI 2022 paper](https://nes-lab.org/pubs/2022-Geissdoerfer-Bonito.pdf).
-It enables users to compare the performance of Bonito to baseline approaches using the real-world energy-harvesting traces provided TODO.
+It enables users to compare the performance of Bonito to baseline approaches using the real-world energy-harvesting provided traces.

 ## Installation